danhans42/psx232h/README.md

 The project currently uses a ATF22V10C PLD device which needs to be programmed.
 I use a TL866 programmer for this.
 I have included the CUPL source and a JED file ready for programming.
 The ATF22v basically delays the control signals slightly so the FTDI reads/writes the data bus correctly.
 You may be able to replace this with an off the self discrete (hex inverter?) but mileage may vary.
 We also bring /RESET into the mix for future proofing - more on that to follow.

+CUPL source/JED is in the ATF22V10C folder.
+To build the CUPL into a JED you will need to use WinCUPL.
+Hardware connections/schematic is in the /hardware folder.

  **PC Client**

 The client is simple - it is supposed to be.
 It just needs Python 3 (tested on 3.7) and Pyserial installing.
 The client supports uploading EXEs, uploading data to an address, dump memory, reboot (via BIOS) and a jump/call function.
+This can be found in the /pc folder.

 ## Thanks